timesscar/ArcaneLogic.LoupeDeck.WindowsAudio/README.md

 # Installation
 Copy the contents of the zip folder to the %LocalAppData%\Loupedeck\Plugins directory and restart the Loupedeck software.
+Custom images should be placed in an "Images" folder in this directory.

 # Usage
 Assign the default device plugins to a button of your choice.